-Learn Why eBay Charges an Insertion Fee
+Why eBay Charges an Insertion Fee

 eBay charges sellers two basic types of fees to sell items on the auction website: insertion fees and final value fees.
 For each item sold on eBay, a seller is billed both types of fees.
 That means there's no way to get around these fees.
 With the following review, learn what these fees are for and what you should do if you're unhappy paying them.

-What Is the Definition of an Insertion Fee?
+The Definition of an Insertion Fee

 Also known as a listing fee, an insertion fee is the "upfront" fee that eBay charges a seller to place an item for sale on eBay.
+The listing fee varies according to a number of factors.
+These factors include the type of listing in question as well as the starting, buy it now and reserve prices set by the seller.

 What's more, the listing duration and the promotional and other features (also known as listing upgrades) added to the listing by the seller contribute to the insertion fees.
 The number of categories in which the item was listed does as well.